Originally submitted by Jim Orem and Ginger Davidson

 Revised by J. Morgan

 This volatility means that the items on your beekeeper 'to do' list depend on what is happening in nature and therefore, it becomes more of an art form.
 So, get with your mentor and learn from the experience of others.
-Listen to the sounds and make observations on what is happening in your area.
+Listen to the sounds and make observations on what is happening in your area and around your hives.
 Make notes on the flora and fauna.

 What a beekeeper should be doing in March: